 One of the best ways to explore Tokyo is to visit the local areas and immerse yourself in the local culture.
 If you want to explore local areas, we have created scavenger hunt adventures personalised to your interests, filled with fun facts, clues and puzzles.
 If you’re curious, you can check out the games here!
+Check out the Flip Japan Games here! |

-Teriyaki sauce
+Teriyaki Sauce

 Chahan

 Chahan, Japanese fried rice, is an amazing Japanese food you can make at home.
-First, prepare your ingredients: they can be whatever you like, but the typical Japanese chahan is made with eggs, green onions and chashu.
+First, prepare your ingredients: they can be whatever you like, but the typical Japanese chahan is made with eggs, green onions, and chashu.
 Throw all your ingredients in the pan with your rice.
 Make sure the rice is on the drier side so you can get the perfect, crisp texture.
 Flavour it with pepper and a little bit of soy sauce if you like.

 Omurice